 The Department of Comparative Politics is a research-intensive department offering an exciting place for research and education on political institutions, organizations, processes and behaviour at local, national, and international levels.
 The Department offers bachelor's and master’s programmes in comparative politics, as well as a bachelor's programme in European studies.
-Research at the department is organized in three research groups: Challenges in Advanced Democracies; Democracy and Development; and Citizens, Opinion and Representation.
+Research at the department is organised in research groups, and around research projects.

 Work tasks/research field:

 Associate professors divide their time equally between research and teaching.
 We seek a candidate who will strengthen and expand the current research and teaching portfolio at the Department of Comparative Politics, as well as conducting administrative tasks and taking part in committee work.
 The candidate should have an excellent record of research and collaboration and be committed to teaching and supervision.
 The Department is currently reforming and strengthening the teaching portfolio in social science methods at all levels and implementing the use of the software R for quantitative methods at all study programmes.

 Applicants must hold a PhD in comparative politics, political science or another relevant field.

 Solid methodological skills.